alexpghayes/distributions3/cran-comments.md

 * windows (on Github Actions), R release
 * macOS (on Github Actions), R release

+## Revdepchecks

+Failed to check one reverse dependency `imaginator`.
+Otherwise did not detect any new issues.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes